HashiCorp Cloud Platform

 | View synced data | ✅ | ✅ | ✅ |

-Real-time updates.
-Updates only occur on manually triggered sync.
+- Real-time updates.
+Updates only occur on a triggered or scheduled sync operations.

-HCP European regions.
-During the public beta, Infragraph is only available in the United States.
+- HCP European regions.
+Infragraph is only available in the United States.

 - Tags specified in upstream data source are synced, such as AWS resource tags.

-- The AWS connector is limited to 100 accounts per connection.
+- The AWS connector supports 100 accounts per connection.

-- The HCP Terraform connector is limited to one organization per connection.
+- The HCP Terraform connector supports one organization per connection.

 - Only a subset of planned AWS resources and resource fields are supported.